Qualytics/userguide/docs/notifications/what-is-a-notification.md

-# What is Notification?
+# What is a Notification?

-* The notification configuration allows users to manage and add notifications.
+* `Notifications` allow users to send alerts / notifications through a myriad of supported systems.
+Notifications can drive downstream workflows as well as alerts, and are utilized via `Tags`.

 ---